How To Handle Homework

 Keep in mind no system works forever, so you might have to go back to the drawing board a few times.
 Their activities might change, it might be flu season, you might have a lot going on as a family.
 Be willing to be flexible and support your child in adjusting as needed.
 Allowing your child to own the responsibility can be a challenge but in the end, you’ll both be happier and there will be less fighting, at least about homework that is!

 Want to keep building self-reliance and giving your child control over their systems and schedules?
 Check out my article on free apps and extensions for executive functioning skills!
 If you feel your child needs additional support, contact us about executive functioning coaching!
-We are a team of tutors in Chicago and also serve suburban areas through tutoring in Naperville
+We are a team of tutors in Chicago who also serve suburban areas across Chicagoland.

 About the author: